cloudspeech/houdini-talk/short-essay.md

 I'll show you now.

-## Five typical situations where the trick works
+## Here's five typical situations where the trick works

-### 1. UI components
+### 1. Situation: UI components

 Most people know this one already - a design system is good for enterprise brand identity and includes UI components like buttons, form input elements, date pickers etc.

-AXA's design system is open source and built on web components since 2019.
-See
+AXA's design system is open source and built with web components.

+Since 2019.
+It's called the
 [AXA Pattern Library](https://axa-ch-webhub-cloud.github.io/plib-feature/develop/?path=/story/welcome--to-pattern-library).

-And they are live on every page of [axa.ch](https://axa.ch).
+And those components are live on every page of [axa.ch](https://axa.ch).

-Houdini's trick worked there.
-Many enterprises do this nowadays.
-Let's move on.
+Houdini's trick works.
+Many enterprises do the same nowadays.

+Let's move on to the next situation.

-### 2. Slow Page Performance
+### 2. Situation: Slow Page Performance

 Your boss tells you to make things load faster, because Google's rating dropped...
 Oh, and can it be done tomorrow?
 But you don't own